winks/f5n.org/content/blog/2019/advent-of-code-2019.md

 +++

-This is my first time taking part in the [advent of code](https://adventofcode.com), although I had heard about it earlier.
+This is my first time taking part in the [Advent of Code](https://adventofcode.com), although I had heard about it earlier.

 At first i thought I didn't have time, so I didn't start on day 1.
 Apparently I first committed something on day 3, and my solutions for day 1 and 2 show > 24h for solving.